BeardedGinger/dont-stage-me-bro/readme.txt

 == Description ==

 Don’t Stage Me Bro - a ‘shockingly’ useful plugin that makes sure you or your team never accidentally overwrite a staging site on WP Engine again.
 Gives you an easy-to-use toggle button to show whether or not your staging site is ok to overwrite.

+Currently works with the staging tool in [WP Engine](https://wpengine.com)

 Actively being developed and improved.
-Feel free to submit issues and fork at: https://github.com/BeardedGinger/dont-stage-me-bro
+Feel free to contribute on [Github](https://github.com/BeardedGinger/dont-stage-me-bro)

 == Installation ==